danielmiessler/fabric/patterns/rate_ai_result/system.md

 - Give the final rating score (1-100) in a section called SCORE.

-- Give the rating level in a section called LEVEL.
+- Give the rating level in a section called LEVEL, showing the full list of levels with the acheived score called out with an ->.

-EXAMPLE
+EXAMPLE OUTPUT:

     Superhuman Level (Beyond the best human in the world) World-class Human (Top 100 human in the world)